-The university has two swimming pools, two racquetball courts, a martial arts facility, a basketball/multipurpose gymnasium, a dance studio, a stadium, a track, a baseball diamond, a softball diamond, a soccer field, and a multipurpose practice field.
+The university has two swimming pools, two racquetball courts, a martial arts facility, a basketball/multipurpose gymnasium, a dance studio, a soccer stadium, a track, a baseball diamond, a softball diamond, and a multipurpose practice field.
 Information regarding programs should be obtained from the Department of Kinesiology (885-3061).
-Groups interested in renting the facilities should contact the Office of Facility Reservations (885-3548).
+Groups interested in renting the facilities should see the Office of Facility Reservations and Rentals web site for more information.
 Student clubs or organizations interested in reserving facilities should contact the office of Student Life (885-3657).

 The California State University is committed to providing equal opportunities to men and women CSU students in all campus programs, including intercollegiate athletics.
 Information concerning athletic opportunities available to male and female students and the financial resources and personnel that Cal State East Bay dedicates to the men's and women's teams may be obtained from the Athletic Director, Department of Intercollegiate Athletics, TR 900, 885-3038.

-More than 100 student clubs and organizations are active at Cal State East Bay.
+More than 120 student clubs and organizations are active at Cal State East Bay.
 They encompass a broad range of interests, including academic, cultural, recreational, religious, special interest and Greek organizations (fraternities and sororities).
-These groups also offer important opportunities for personal growth and friendship, as well as valuable educational experiences beyond the traditional classroom setting.
-Student clubs and organizations sponsor many special events, including lectures, films, music, and social activities each quarter.
+These groups also offer important opportunities for personal growth and development, as well as valuable educational experiences beyond the traditional classroom setting.
+Student clubs and organizations sponsor many special events, including lectures, films, music, cultural programs, and social activities each quarter.

 The Student Life and Leadership Programs staff provides support and consultation to student clubs and organizations in planning programs and events; fund raising, publicity and promotion; and developing service projects and cultural programs.
 The staff also assists students interested in forming new student organizations or participating in leadership development programs.

-Fraternities and sororities are active at Cal State East Bay.
-The Greek system includes six social sororities and nine social fraternities, one co-ed community service fraternity and three co-ed academic fraternities.
-In addition to offering friendship and social activities, fraternities and sororities encourage scholarship, leadership and community service, and affiliation to national organizations that last a lifetime.
+Fraternities and sororities actively contribute to campus life at Cal State East Bay.
+The Greek system includes five social sororities, six social fraternities, five cultural fraternities, six cultural sororities, two co-ed academic fraternities, and one co-ed community service fraternity.
+In addition to offering networking and social activities, fraternities and sororities encourage scholarship, leadership, community service, and affiliations that last a lifetime.
 Student Life and Leadership Programs provides support and assistance to individual chapters, as well as to the Greek governing councils.

-Getting involved in student clubs and organizations is an excellent way to meet other students, develop leadership skills, and pursue special interests.
-The university encourages you to become active and involved in student clubs and organizations.
-More information is available from Student Life and Leadership Programs located in the University Union, Room 2011, 510-885-3657; email: firstname.lastname@example.org; website: http://www.csueastbay.edu/slife.
+Getting involved in student clubs and organizations is an excellent way to meet other students, connect and engage with the campus community, develop leadership skills, and pursue special interests.
+The university encourages students, faculty and staff to become active and involved in student clubs and organizations.
+More information is available from Student Life and Leadership Programs located in the University Union, Room 2011, 510-885-3657; email: email@example.com; website: http://www.csueastbay.edu/slife.

 The Cal State East Bay Alumni Association was formed in 1961 to establish a lifelong connection with the University's alumni and encourage their active participation in university life.
-The Association hosts alumni events through the Bay Area, provides financial support for the university magazine, promotes online alumni networking opportunities, and honors distinguished alumni each year with a gala event.
+The Association hosts alumni events throughout the Bay Area and beyond, collaborates with University partners to support career programs for alumni, offers membership benefits, provides financial support for the university magazine and Alumni Scholarship, and honors distinguished alumni each year in multiple ways.

-The Alumni Association plays an important role in representing and promoting the alumni of California State University, East Bay while supporting initiatives that strengthen the University.
-The directors and staff of the Association work closely with the Office of University Advancement and the Office of the President to increase alumni involvement through volunteer, advisory and leadership roles; fundraising and personal financial support; advocacy; and participation in university events.
+The Alumni Association plays an important role in representing and promoting the alumni of California State University, East Bay while supporting initiatives that strengthen the University and the Pioneer alumni network.
+The volunteer board of directors and staff of the Association work closely with the Office of University Advancement and the Office of the President to increase alumni involvement through volunteer, advisory and leadership roles; fundraising and personal financial support; advocacy; and participation in university events.

-Alumni who wish to get involved should contact email@example.com or 510-885-2877.
-Follow the Alumni Association on the web, on Twitter (twitter@CSUEBalumni) and become a fan on Facebook.
+Alumni who wish to get involved should contact firstname.lastname@example.org or 510-885-2877.
+Follow the Alumni Association on the web, join the private LinkedIn group and become a fan on Facebook.